 The engineering physics program focuses on the foundations of modern technology.
 The program prepares students for research, development, and entrepreneurial careers in many frontier areas of engineering, including quantum devices, ultra fast lasers, adaptive optics, cryogenic electronics, computer simulation of physical systems, solar cells, magnetic storage technology, micro-mechanical systems, and molecular electronics.
 All students study the core theoretical subjects of mechanics, electricity and magnetism, thermal physics, and quantum mechanics, supplemented by courses in mathematics, computation, and laboratory technique.
 The program can be tailored to a student’s interests through electives in engineering, physics, or other sciences.

-Additional information about the bachelor’s degree in engineering physics may be obtained from the physics department, Duane Physics E-1B32, by phone at 303-492-6953, or online at www.colorado.edu/physics.
+Additional information about the bachelor’s degree in engineering physics may be obtained from the Department of Physics, Duane Physics E-1B32, by phone at 303-492-6953, or online at www.colorado.edu/physics.

 Students who plan to become registered professional engineers should check the requirements for registration in their state before choosing their engineering electives.